 He was born in Birmingham, Alabama in 1950, eventually relocating to California with his mother a short time later.
 He never got to know his dad, Lyman Sr., who basically abandoned his family a short time after Lyman was born.

 I just loved watching this guy play; to me, he played with a playground passion and abandon.
 It all looked so easy!
 Check the videos I linked, and you'll see!
 To this day, I enjoy watching guys who seem to embody the classic spirit of the game: playing it with great skill, but yet with a joy and warmth that only a few people have, just like Kirby and Torii.
 His teammates loved him, nicknaming him "Jibberjabber," as he was always engaging someone in the clubhouse and on the field.

-I still remember watching his first major league game, and at bat.
+I still remember watching his first major league game, and at bat, on local Minneapolis station WCCO, legendary broadcaster Ray Scott calling the play-by-play.
 He walked against future Hall of Famer Fergie Jenkins.
 He would come around to score on a groundout by Tony Oliva, and made his first hit in the next inning against Jenkins.
 The Twins won 11-4, with Bostock scoring three of those runs.

 In January, 1977, my Minnesota Vikings lost the Super Bowl XI to the Oakland Raiders, 32-14.
 The bad boy Raiders pushed the aging Vikes defensive line all over the field, all day it seemed!

 It was Bowl defeat number four for the Purple.
 Not only was there a gaping hole left in my sports calendar, but there was that humiliating defeat left to deal with!
 But, I wouldn't have to wait long for Redemption.
 My Twins were just around the corner!